Glen Moray distillery

-Glen Moray distillery is a Speyside distillery producing single malt scotch whisky.
+Glen Moray distillery (/glEn'mVri/) is a Speyside distillery producing single malt scotch whisky.
 Situated on the banks of the River Lossie in Elgin, Moray the distillery started production in September 1897.
 It was sold in 2008 by the Glenmorangie Company Ltd. to La Martiniquaise.

 History

 Glen Moray started life as West Brewery in Elgin run by Robert Thorne & Sons, and was converted to a distillery with 2 stills in 1897.
 Following a fire and extensive rebuilding program at their Aberlour Distillery, the company focused on production of Aberlour whisky, allowing the Glen Moray distillery to run down.
 It was closed in 1910.

 The distillery was purchased by the owners of the Glenmorangie Distillery, the MacDonald and Muir families at some time during the 1920s.
 The distillery received 2 additional stills in 1958 and prior to recent overhauls had an annual capacity of around 2,000,000 litres.

 In 2004, MacDonald and Muir families sold Glen Moray distillery and Glenmorangie distillery to LVMH.

 In 2008, LVMH sold Glen Moray distillery to La Martiniquaise.

 Currently, Glen Moray distillery has an annual capacity of 8,500,000 litres.